 Recommended stay length: 3 nights

-Must Do’s: hike the 3 waterfall trail (Swallow’s Tail, Bride’s Veil, Madonna & Child), walk around the town and check out the weird shops, take a bath on the cliff edge bath tub.
+Must Do’s: hike the 3 Waterfall Trail (Swallow’s Tail, Bride’s Veil, Madonna & Child), walk around the town and check out the whimsical shops, take a bath on the cliff edge bath tub.

 After 2 weeks of camping we knew we’d be very ready for a good night’s sleep in a real bed.
-We booked a little chalet in Cape St Francis for a little bit of luxury and comfort and as a break in the journey down towards our final stop: my family’s holiday house at Malagas, Breede River.
+We booked a little chalet in Cape St Francis for a little bit of luxury and comfort.
 We ended up absolutely LOVING Cape St Francis and felt our stay was way too short.
 We’ll definitely be back for a longer period of time!
 We loved our little white chalet with a black thatch roof, housed within the Cape St Francis Resort.
 Seals Backpackers was a 2 minute walk from the beach, where we spent a lovely day relaxing.
 We soaked up the sunshine, played frisbee, read our books, swam in the warm sea and enjoyed the gorgeous view of the lighthouse, blue ocean and yellow sand.

 Cost: R890 per night for a double room (book here)